Strother M. Stockslager: Congress

 Stockslager was elected as a Democrat to the Forty-seventh and Forty-eighth Congresses (March 4, 1881 – March 3, 1885).

 He served as chairman of the Committee on Public Buildings and Grounds (Forty-eighth Congress).

 He was an unsuccessful candidate for renomination in 1884 to the Forty-ninth Congress.

-Later career and death
+Later career

 He resumed the practice of law in Corydon.

 He was appointed assistant commissioner of the General Land Office on October 1, 1885, and commissioner on March 27, 1888.

 He resigned March 4, 1889, but remained in charge until June 20, 1889.

 He continued the practice of law in Washington, D.C.

 He was an unsuccessful Democratic candidate for election in 1894 to the Fifty-fourth Congress.

 He served as delegate to the Democratic National Convention in 1896.

 He served as legal expert in the Department of Labor in 1918.

-He resumed the practice of law in Washington, D.C., until his death there on June 1, 1930.
+Death and burial

+He resumed the practice of law in Washington, D.C., where he died on June 1, 1930.
 He was interred in Arlington National Cemetery.